BjornKhermik10/ot-harjoitustyo/dokumentaatio/misc/vaatimusmaarittely.md

 - The User can go to the Daily prompt page (DONE!)
   - Go back to the Main page.
 (DONE!)
   - Fill/type out the daily prompt.
 (DONE!)
   - Preview it before publishing it.
-(Add a title and a date MANDATORY)
   - Can go back to edit the entry before publishing.
+(DONE!)
-- The User can go to My Entries page
+- The User can go to My Entries page (DONE!)
-  - To view all his previous entries in a list view
+  - To view all his previous entries in a list view (DONE!)
-  - Go back to the Mainpage
+  - Go back to the Mainpage (DONE!)

 ## Information Storage